Welcome to our grammar lesson about the Spanish phrase sin embargo.

 sin embargo is a connector that means “however” or “nevertheless” in English.

-It expresses an opposition between the two elements or sentences it connects.
+It expresses an opposition between the 2 elements or sentences it connects.

 In this lesson we will learn how to use sin embargo, and read some example sentences.